CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

 Check out [this](http://blog.cartodb.com/pollution-map/) Map of the Week entry to see createLayer at work.

+The documentation for createLayer is [here](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#cartodbcreatelayermap-layersource--options--callback).

 ### Summing it up.
 And finally making something!

 Now that we're done with our crash course on the basics, let's finally dive into making our first map with CartoDB.js.

-Use [this template](https://gist.githubusercontent.com/ohasselblad/8464c87f8d5e34aea838/raw/bca9de26abae03cd9061f706ac154f74337b39bb/CartoDBjs-lesson1.html), the URL for the viz JSON linked above, and the code snippets for createVis or createLayer to make your first map using CartoDB.js.
+Use [this template](https://raw.githubusercontent.com/CartoDB/academy/cdbjs_ground_up/t/CartoDB-js-lesson1-template.html), the URL for the viz JSON linked above, and the code snippets for createVis or createLayer to make your first map using CartoDB.js.
 There are a couple of new things to notice about the template.
 Besides the normal HTML skeleton, the template includes the CartoDB.js library
 {% highlight HTML %}
 <script src="http://libs.cartocdn.com/cartodb.js/v3/cartodb.js"></script>
 {% endhighlight %}